Austin base

 Use Austin when the trip stays city-first and Barton Springs is the anchor.

-The Austin corridor, west-side reservation stops, slower Wimberley days, and the river towns all fit under the same region.
+The Austin corridor, west-side reservation stops, slower Wimberley days, river towns, Frio canyon, Blanco River, and Highland Lakes all fit under the wider region.

 The region is not one trip pattern.
 Keep the base separate from the destination.